Tips On Selling A Home

 -Get estimates from professional movers or truck rental companies if you are moving yourself.

--Once you’ve selected a mover, discuss insurance, packing, loading and delivery and the claims procedure.
+-Once you’ve selected a mover, discuss insurance, packing, loading, delivery, and the claims procedure.

 -Record serial numbers on electronic equipment and take photos of or videotape all your belongings.